Nkluge-correa/ethical-problem-solving/EPS/truthfulness/SHOULD-HOW-HIGH.md

 - [ArtiFact](https://github.com/awsaf49/artifact) is a large-scale dataset to aid in the development of generalizable and robust synthetic image detectors.

+- [DeepfakeBench](https://github.com/SCLBD/DeepfakeBench) presents several standardized evaluation metrics and protocols to enhance the evaluation of generative models.

+- [DEEP-VOICE](https://www.kaggle.com/datasets/birdy654/deep-voice-deepfake-voice-recognition) can be used to evaluate and develop spech models tackling the detection of AI-generated speech.

 Besides, the following tools can be used to monitor and evaluate the factuality of a model's output during inference:

 - [LangCheck](https://github.com/citadel-ai/langcheck).